-You’re sound asleep and suddenly you feel it.
-A sharp pain shoots up your leg muscle and suddenly you can’t move your leg.
-The pain from muscle cramps can be debilitating.
-Not only does it disturb your sleep, sudden muscle cramps puts you at risk for more severe injuries if it occurs during physical activities.
+It's happened to everyone: You’re sound asleep and suddenly you feel it.
+A sharp pain shoots up your leg, rendering your muscle immovable.
+The pain from muscle cramps, though often short, can be debilitating.
+Not only does it disturb your sleep, but sudden muscle cramps put you at risk for more severe injuries if they occur during physical activities.

 Common Causes of Muscle Cramps